IBM-Bluemix-Docs/mass-data-migration/getting-started.md

           <p>For <strong>Option A</strong>, provide the following <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview#network-settings">network settings</a>:</p>
           <p>
             <ul>
               <li>1GbE Device management settings.
-Enter the static IP address, the netmask, and the default gateway for your remote computer.</li>
+Enter the static IP address, the subnet mask, and the default gateway for your remote computer.</li>
               <li>10GbE Data transfer settings.
-Enter the static IP address and the netmask for the server where your source data resides.</li>
+Enter the static IP address and the subnet mask for the server where your source data resides.</li>
             </ul>
           </p>
           <p class="important" data-content: "Important: ">Choose <strong>Option B</strong> only if you're unable to provide network settings when you place the order.
 Keep in mind that this option requires that you configure the device manually when it arrives at your location.</p>